Posted on October 29, 2015

 - Requires all gun sales to be processed through a licensed dealer, requiring a background check;

 - Requires gun dealers to obtain a state license;

-- Requires handgun purchasers to obtain a license, after passing a written test;
+- Requires all firearms purchasers to obtain a Firearm Safety Certificate, after passing a written test;

 - Limits handgun purchases to one per person per month;

-- Prohibits the sale of “unsafe handguns” not on the roster of approved handguns;
+- Prohibits the sale of “unsafe handguns” not on the state’s roster of approved handguns;

 - Imposes a ten-day waiting period prior to the sale or transfer of a firearm;